Providing support and assistance for the

 We provide assistance to our clients through support, outreach, warm clothing, sleeping bags and foil blankets and the provision of food parcels and gas / electricity top-ups.
 In extreme weather we also provide emergency B&B accommodation.

 Grantham & District Poverty Concern Group was formed in 2001 by Ruby Stuckey MBE to support vulnerable members of the local community and its aims continue to be the relief of both poverty and homelessness.
-It incorporates the Grantham Passage ("The Passage") which offers through various churches in Grantham on seven days a week a safe and non-judgmental meeting place, company, hot food and drink, assistance with access to services, responsible agencies and other community support.
+It incorporates the Grantham Passage ("The Passage") which offers through various churches in Grantham on seven days a week a free, safe and non-judgmental meeting place, company, hot food and drink, assistance with access to services, responsible agencies and other community support.
 It maintains an ‘open door' policy whereby assistance is given, after inquiry, to any applicant accepted as otherwise destitute or in need of support.

 Our experience shows that there are a small but persistent number of people in Grantham without shelter of any kind and there is also a significant number of 'hidden homeless'.
 The help and support we provide represents a way back for those who have fallen on hard times for whatever reason, the main conditions include mental health issues, dependency on drugs or alcohol, ex-offending, eviction, break-up with partner and many are struggling to overcome substance abuse.
 Families account for a proportion of our service users and approximately 30 clients attend each session of the Passage.
 Our support is provided 365 days a year for our clients to ensure that there are no days that they are without food or support.